fr-ser/grafana-sqlite-datasource/README.md

 If you like using this plugin, however, and would like to support the development go check out the [Github sponsorship page](https://github.com/sponsors/fr-ser).
 This allows sponsoring the project with monthly or one-time contributions.

+## Further Documentation and Links

+- A changelog of the plugin can be found in the [CHANGELOG.md](https://github.com/fr-ser/grafana-sqlite-datasource/blob/master/CHANGELOG.md).
+- More documentation about the plugin can be found under [the docs section in Github](https://github.com/fr-ser/grafana-sqlite-datasource/blob/master/docs).
+- The plugin in the Grafana registry can be found [here](https://grafana.com/grafana/plugins/frser-sqlite-datasource/).
+- Questions or bugs about the plugin can be found and reported [in Github](https://github.com/fr-ser/grafana-sqlite-datasource/issues?q=) or in the [Grafana community](https://community.grafana.com/search?q=sqlite%20order%3Alatest).